brown-band/website/pages/constitution.md

 ## Article VII: AMENDMENT PROCEDURE {#VII}

 Amendments to this constitution may be proposed by any Band member.
 The amendment must first be brought up before members of the Band Board in writing and then be brought before the Band members for a vote at the next rehearsal and acted on according to Article IX of this constitution.
-Once an amendment has been accepted by the Brown University Band, it shall be given to the Vice President of the Undergraduate Council of Students (UCS) at least two full days before the next regularly scheduled full council meeting.
-A representative from the group shall attend this meeting to present this amendment for UCS approval.
-Upon receipt of a simple majority from UCS, this amendment shall be considered a formal part of the Brown University Band Constitution.

 ## Article VIII: IMPEACHMENT {#VIII}

 Any officer may be impeached at any time.
 Any Band member may start impeachment proceedings.
 To impeach an officer, the motion must first be brought before the Band Board.
 If the motion of impeachment is brought before the Band Board, one member of the Band Board is obligated to bring the motion before the Band at the next gathering of the Band.
 If a Band Board member fails to do so, the person who brought the motion before the Band Board has the right to bring the motion before the Band members.
-To complete the impeachment proceedings, a two-thirds vote of the dues-paying Band membership must be secured to impeach the officer.
+A quorum of band members must be present to conduct the impeachment vote and a two-thirds vote of this quorum is required to impeach the officer..
 Only one ballot shall be taken; it shall be done by secret ballot.
 This is the one and only ballot to be taken even in the case of a tie, since a tie means that the necessary two-thirds vote has not been secured.

 ## Article IX: QUORUM {#IX}

-The presence of two-thirds of the dues-paying Band membership at a meeting shall constitute a quorum.
+Quorum is constituted by a number of band members greater than or equal to two-thirds of the average number of band members present at home and away football games in the previous fall semester.
+The quorum number shall be rounded down to the nearest whole number.
 A quorum must be present at all meetings at which voting will take place, excepting Section Leader elections, which are a special case.
 A plurality vote of the quorum must be secured to elect Band Board officers, and a two-thirds majority of the Band membership must be secured to amend this constitution.
 For all other decisions except impeachment (see Article VIII) and Section Leader elections (see Article IV, Section F), a majority vote shall be required.

 ## Article X: GENERAL REGULATIONS {#X}